Language GANs Falling Short: Temperature Sweep: Towards Robust NLG Evaluation

 \section{Temperature Sweep: Towards Robust NLG Evaluation}

 During natural language generation, a single spurious sampled token can lead to an overall low-quality and incoherent sequence.
 In other words, a high-entropy conditional distribution may result in poor sample quality at inference.
-To address this problem one can modulate the entropy of $G_\theta(x_t\mid x_{1:t-1})$ with a Boltzmann temperature parameter $\alpha$ \cite{Ackley:1988:LAB:54455.54465}.
-More precisely, if $o_t$ is the generator's pre-logit activation and $W$ is the word embedding matrix then the conditional distribution of the generator is given by $ G_\theta(x_t\mid x_{1:t-1}) = \text{softmax} (o_t \cdot W / \alpha). $

-Decreasing $\alpha$ below $1.0$ will increase the $o_t$ and thus decrease the entropy of $G$'s conditional probability.
-This is a useful tool to reduce the probability of mistakes in NLG and thus improve sample quality.
-Concretely, temperature tuning \textit{naturally} moves the model in quality/diversity space.
+To address this problem, one can modulate the entropy of $G_\theta(x_t\mid x_{1:t-1})$ with a Boltzmann temperature parameter $\alpha$ \citep{Ackley:1988:LAB:54455.54465}.
+If $o_t$ is the generator's pre-logit activation and $W$ is the word embedding matrix, then the conditional distribution of the generator is given by $ G_\theta(x_t\mid x_{1:t-1}) = \text{softmax} (o_t \cdot W / \alpha). $ Decreasing $\alpha$ below $1.0$ will increase $o_t$ and thus decrease the entropy of $G$'s conditional probability.
+Temperature tuning \textit{naturally} moves the model in quality/diversity space.
 We demonstrate this in Table \ref{tbl:temperature}.

-The aforementioned evaluation protocol for NLG is to compare models with respect to both quality and diversity metrics.
-Often, we are left in a situation where it is impossible to tell which model is superior as shown in Figure \ref{fig:current_nlg} and further exemplified in Figure \ref{fig:new_eval}.
-However, one can play with the quality-diversity trade-off of autoregressive text generators with temperature control.
-Thus, we can leverage this tool to design a new evaluation framework that shines light on the real performance of each model.
-More precisely, we propose to generate samples at different temperatures for each model in order to compute temperature curves in quality-diversity space.
+The evaluation protocol for NLG explained in Section \ref{fig:current_nlg} is to compare models with respect to both quality and diversity metrics.
+Often this results in a situation where it is impossible to tell which model is superior, as shown in Figure \ref{fig:current_nlg} and further exemplified in Figure \ref{fig:new_eval} (Left).
+One can then control the quality-diversity trade-off of autoregressive text generators using temperature.
+We can leverage this tool to design a new evaluation framework that shines a light on the real performance of each model.
+More precisely, we propose to generate samples at s temperatures for each model in order to compute temperature curves in quality-diversity space.
 This is exemplified in Figure \ref{fig:new_eval}.
 We refer to this procedure as \emph{temperature sweep}.
 This new way of evaluating NLG models allows practitioners to answer questions such as: which model to use if interested in high quality (or diversity) samples?
 Does a new model improve upon others in the quality/diversity space or is it just reducing the entropy of the distribution?
-It could also be leveraged as a cross-validation tool e.g. early-stop once the best temperature curve is achieved according to a heuristic.
+It could also be leveraged as a cross-validation tool e.g., early-stop once the best temperature curve is achieved according to a heuristic.